nemocrys/emissivity-measurement/README.md

 # emissivity-measurement

-This script is used to experimently determine the emissivity of a probe at different temperatures, using a radiometric technique, as described in [this paper](http://dx.doi.org/10.1615/IHTC17.380-70).
+This script is used to experimently determine the emissivity of a sample at different temperatures, using a radiometric technique, as described in [this paper](http://dx.doi.org/10.1615/IHTC17.380-70).
 In summary, emissivity is iteratively adjusted until the temperature reading of the pyrometer matches the temperature measured with a reference sensor, e.g. contact sensor (Pt100) or ratio pyrometer.

 ## Referencing